Representation Learning for Online and Offline RL in Low-rank MDPs: Representation Learning in Online Setting

-We present our proposed algorithm in the online setting.
-This is described in \pref{alg:online_algorithm}.
-Every iteration, \pref{alg:online_algorithm} rollouts its current policy $\pi$ to collect a triple $(s,a,s')$ where $s\sim d_{P^\star}^{\pi}$, $a\sim U(\Acal), s'\sim P^\star(\cdot | s,a)$ where $U(\Acal)$ is a uniform distribution over actions.
-Note that to sample $s\sim d^{\pi}_{P^\star}$, we start at $s_0\sim d_{0}$, at every time step $t$, we terminate and return $s_t$ with probability $1-\gamma$, and otherwise we execute $a_t\sim \pi(s_t)$ and move to $t+1$, i.e., $s_{t+1} \sim P^\star(\cdot | s_t,a_t)$.
 After collecting new data and concatenating it with the existing data, we perform representation learning, i,e, learning a factorization and a representation by MLE (line~\ref{line:mle}), set the bonus based on the learned feature (Eq.~\ref{eq:bonus_online}), and update the policy via planning inside the learned model with the bonus-enhanced reward (Line~\ref{line:plan_online}).
-Note the learned transition $\hat{P}$ from MLE is linear with the learned feature $\hat\phi$, and planning in a known linear MDP is known as computationally efficient \citep{jin2020provably} (see the explanation after Definition~\pref{asm:mle} as well). \looseness=-1 Our computation MLE oracle is the same as the one used in \flambe{} \citep{Agarwal2020_flambe}.
+Note the learned transition $\hat{P}$ from MLE is linear with respect to the learned feature $\hat\phi$, and planning in a known linear MDP is known as computationally efficient \citep{jin2020provably} (see the explanation after Definition~\pref{asm:mle} as well). \looseness=-1